 Here’s how to safeguard your campaigns from fraud, organized into technical implementations and strategic planning steps.

-Even with advanced anti-fraud systems, weak coupon formats can still expose you to abuse.
+Weak coupon formats will likely expose you to abuse.
 If your codes follow simple patterns like THANKU##, they’re easy to guess.
 Instead, use randomly generated, alphanumeric codes 8–12 characters long – with 63 possible characters, an 8-digit code yields over 248 trillion combinations.

 %20(2).webp)